🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Where:

-• q = probability of losing (1 - p)
+• q = likelihood of failure (1 - p)

 • b = net odds (payout / stake).
-For a prediction market share at price c, b = (1 - c) / c
+For a prediction market share trading at price c, b = (1 - c) / c

 Worked example